xomicsdatascience/DImeta/README.md

 # DImeta

-**DImeta** is developed for metabolites annotation and quantification from direct injection mass spectrometry.
+**DImeta** is developed for annotation and quantification of metabolites collected by direct injection mass spectrometry.

 This software primarily consists of three modules:
 -   Library import and reformatting module